splyudovyk/Brealief/README.md

 It was intended to teach web design and development using the listed languages.
 This is a copy of a project from https://github.com/CSE-HighTechHighSchool/WS22_1/ (private repository).

+## Website Description
+This website is intended to spread awareness about mental health and provide a relieving and relaxing experience to users.
+It includes features such as the following:
+- Nature soundscapes, scenic images, inspirational quotes
+- Therapeutic games
+- Information about mental health resources
+- Sign-in and sign-up pages that allow a user to log in or create an account
+- Mood tracker that allows a user to track mood over time

 ## Languages
 - HTML
 - CSS